 On March 4, 2022, the PSUs granted under the LTIP granted in 2019 ("2019 LTIP") vested.
 (The vesting date of March 5, 2022 was a Saturday so the PSUs vested on the preceding business day.)
 With respect to such awards, on March 5, 2019, the Compensation Committee set the three-year cumulative EPS at \$11.03, representing the target goal designed to result in an LTIP award payout equal to 100%.
 Similar to previous years, the Compensation Committee completed a pre-defined process to adjust the goal and to approve the adjustments that were made to the actual results, in each case, based on adjustments authorized under the 2019 LTIP.
-For the 2019 LTIP, the performance goal was adjusted to account for the impact of completed and certain incomplete acquisitions and dispositions, certain capital transactions (including capital stock repurchases) and the effects of changes in foreign exchange rates from the rates used in setting the goal.
+For the 2019 LTIP, the performance goal was adjusted to account for the impact of completed and certain incomplete acquisitions, certain capital transactions (including capital stock repurchases) and the effects of changes in foreign exchange rates from the rates used in setting the goal.
 The three-year cumulative EPS performance goal for the PSUs granted under the 2019 LTIP was \$11.05 (as adjusted) and the actual three-year cumulative EPS was \$11.01 (as adjusted).
 These adjustments were reviewed and approved by the Compensation Committee.
 On March 4, 2022, such awards vested with an achievement of 99.6% of the EPS performance goal and a payout awarded in shares of Company common stock equal to 96.4% of the original number of shares/units underlying the award granted (based on target goal performance).

 On December 30, 2022, the time-based restricted stock units awarded to Mr. Bergman under the September 2019 RSU Award (as defined below) vested.
 To induce Mr. Bergman to accept the terms of the amended and restated employment agreement (which included a three-year renewal of his employment term), entered into on August 8, 2019, the Compensation Committee approved the grant of a restricted stock unit award under the Company's 2013 Stock Incentive Plan (now known as the 2020 Stock Incentive Plan) to Mr. Bergman, with an aggregate grant date fair value of \$6,450,000 ("September 2019 RSU Award").
-The September 2019 RSU Award was allocated with 52,500 restricted stock units being awarded in the form of a performance-based restricted stock unit award (the "2019 PSU Award") and 52,500 restricted stock units being awarded in the form of a time-based restricted stock unit award (the "2019 RSU Award"), each with a grant date of September 9, 2019.
-The 2019 RSU Award vested on December 30, 2022.
+The September 2019 RSU Award was allocated with 52,500 restricted stock units being awarded in the form of a performance-based restricted stock unit award (the "2019 PSU Award") and 52,500 restricted stock units being awarded in the form of a time-based restricted stock unit award (the "2019 PSU Award") and 52,500 restricted stock units being awarded in the form of a time-based restricted stock unit award (the "2019 RSU Award") and 52,500 restricted stock units being awarded in the form of a time-based restricted stock unit award (the "2019 RSU Award") and 52,500 restricted stock units being awarded in the form of a time-based restricted stock unit award (the "2019 RSU Award") and 52,500 restricted stock units being awarded in the form of a time-based restricted stock unit award (the "2019 RSU Award") and 52,500 restricted stock units being awarded in the form of a time-based restricted stock unit award (the "2019 RSU Award") and 52,500 restricted stock units being awarded on December 30, 2022.
 (The vesting date of December 31, 2022 was a Saturday so the RSUs vested on the preceding business day.)
-The 2019 PSU Award vested on March 1, 2023, the date the Compensation Committee certified achievement of the performance goal.
-Mr. Bergman's 2019 PSU Award was based on the same performance factor as the Company's performance-based awards granted under the LTIP in 2020 (the "2020 LTIP") as described below.
+The 2019 PSU Award was based on the same performance factor as the Company's performance-based awards granted under the LTIP in 2020 (the "2020 LTIP") as described below.